ropensci-archive/Rclean/joss/paper.md

 processes and data objects. `Rclean` relies on a library called `CodeDepends` to gather the prospective provenance for each script.
-For more information on the mechanics of the `CodeDepends` package, see (Lang et al. 2018).
+For more information on the mechanics of the `CodeDepends` package, see (Temple Lang et al. 2020).
 To get an idea of what data provenance is, take a look at the `code_graph` function.
 The plot that it generates is a graphical representation of the prospective provenance generated for `Rclean` @ref(fig:prov-graph).

 ![Network diagram of the prospective data provenance generated for an